FuzzyKittens/holiday-hack-challenge-2023/objectives/camera-access.md

 ###END####
 ```

-Next, I downloading the zip from the Ground station client vending machine, I found a readme.md file which I used to help setup my docker instance:
+Next, I download the zip from the Ground station client vending machine, I found a readme.md file which I used to help setup my docker instance:

 ```bash
 ┌──(root㉿kali)-[~]